...Highlights: turtles, great macro life/marine diversity...

 Beqa Island is a popular spot for those who wish to get straight into the water without taking a domestic flight to the outer islands.
 When you slip below the surface from your Fiji dive resort you can visit a variety of different sites (there are said to be over 100 in the greater Beqa area) including pinnacles and bommies, fringing reefs and even a wreck or two.

-While it would be fair to say that the lagoon diving at Beqa Island is not the best that Fiji has to offer, it is among the best diving around Viti Levu and many divers return there year upon year.
+While it would be fair to say that the lagoon diving at Beqa Island is not the best scuba experience that Fiji has to offer, it is among the best around Viti Levu and many satisfied scuba divers return there year upon year.
 You should not expect the array or volume of reef fish here that one might find in Nigali or the soft corals of Namena in the Koro Sea, but there is quite a variety of reef life including numerous fish as well as sharks and octopus, as well as some huge fans and healthy soft corals.

 Caesar's Rocks - The legend of Caesar's Rocks spread far and wide and became top of many divers wish list when visiting Fiji.
 Diving Beqa Island at its best.
 The topography of the site will be the first thing that strikes you as you descend onto a collection of bommies dotted in soft corals.
 It is the diversity of colour that will strike you first here as pinks, reds and oranges all fill your view.